Handling your kitten

 Introducing the new environment, new family members and possible fellow pets (dogs and/or cats already living in your household) is a very important stage in successfully integrating your kitten into their new home.
 A poor introduction could cause a feeling of frustration and/or jealousy for your existing pet(s).
 This must take place gradually and gently.
 You can take certain precautions and make subtle changes to protect your new kitten from “accidents waiting to happen” inside your home.
 Isolate the kitten so that they gradually learn the way around the house and won’t hide under furniture.
 Maintain your existing pet’s (dog and/or cat) privileges, but make introductions soon after your kitten arrives home so that they can be properly integrated into the household.

+Children.
 Children often tend to almost smother the new arrival with attention.
 An adult cat is perfectly capable of avoiding children when they don’t want to be bothered, but a kitten is not.
 You should explain to your children that the kitten is not a toy, that they need lots of sleep and that they should not wake the kitten just to cuddle or play.
 It is best not to allow young children to play with the kitten when you are not present.
 Your supervision will ensure the child is gentle with the kitten and aid in avoiding scratches.

+Other Cats.
 An adult cat does not always appreciate invasion of their territory.
 Some may show displeasure with threatening behavior.
 Total acceptance may take several months.
 During the introduction, try introducing the cats on neutral territory during play or meal times.
 Separate the cats if any aggression begins to appear.
 Repeat the process until the cats no longer mind each other’s presence and begin to share.
 A hier archical relationship will then be established between the cats, are lationship that you must respect.

+Dogs.
 A well-socialized dog will easily accept the young kitten.
 Older dogs may be less tolerant, but a slow introduction will prove to be worth the effort as you allow the pets to get acclimated and accept each other.

 Your kitten’s first nights.